xinxuan-liu/xinxuan-liu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a PhD candidate in economics at the University of Illinois Urbana-Champaign (UIUC), working in econometrics with a focus on statistical inference and time-series forecasting.
-In both areas, my research looks beyond single summaries, such as the average effect of a policy or the one model that forecasts best on average, to what varies across outcomes and over time.
+In both areas, my research studies variation rather than averages: heterogeneity in treatment effects across the outcome distribution, and shifts in which model forecasts best as economic conditions change.

 I also hold a master's degree in Policy Economics from UIUC and a bachelor's degree in Financial Engineering from Hefei University of Technology.